×

 When we asked people what advice they would give someone preparing to move to Panama City, they said:

 "The best thing I can say about my apt. is that I know where my leaks are.
 7 or 8 months of rainy season - sunny mornings, you get out, do your errands early, then afternoon showers.
 It took me two years to know that Windex kills ants.
 Silicone seal around EVERYthing.
 Neighborhood - we got lucky.
-We chose the apt., and were clueless about the neighborhood, except the info the broker was pushing," said one expat in Panama City.
+We chose the apt., and were clueless about the neighborhood, except the info the broker was pushing," remarked one expat who made the move to Panama City.

 View More Answers